amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

-# 🔥 New Update : You can install Passwall + Xray in One step : https://github.com/amirhosseinchoghaei/Passwall
+# 🔥 New Update : You can install Passwall + Xray in One step Full Automatic: https://github.com/amirhosseinchoghaei/Passwall